SaiyaraOishi/tic-tac-toe-swe-18/README.md

 ## How to Submit
 **PLEASE FOLLOW THIS PROPERLY.**
-PLEASE DO NOT FOLLOW THESE STEPS UNTIL THE DRAFT IS FINAL.

 1. Create a branch in this repository with your two-digit Student ID and Nickname.
    1. For example, Fahim's branch should be 01-fahim.
 Use all lowercase characters.
    2. There is a hyphen in between your ID and name.